miguel-ambrona/D3-Chess/README.md

 minimal computational overhead.

-I tested the tool on a set of 5 million games from [lichess](https://lichess.org/) that where won on time by one of the players, identifying [319 of them](https://github.com/miguel-ambrona/D3-Chess/blob/main/examples/unfair.txt) which were unfairly classified.
+I tested the tool on a set of 5 million games from [lichess](https://lichess.org/) that were won on time by one of the players, identifying [319 of them](https://github.com/miguel-ambrona/D3-Chess/blob/main/examples/unfair.txt) which were unfairly classified.
 One could argue that 319 out of 5M (roughly 1 every 15K) is not much, but